Including a Privacy Statement on U Web Pages

 This policy requires University web sites to inform visitors about how their web site collects, uses and protects information voluntarily provided by the visitor and information collected by the web site.
 This policy complies with the Minnesota Government Data Practices Act - Minn.
 Stat.
 13.01 et seq., which governs the notification of public and private information collected by public organizations.

 There are no forms associated with this policy.

 FREQUENTLY ASKED QUESTIONS

 - For commercial reasons, our unit operates a web site with a .com address.
 Is this site subject to this policy?

 Yes.
 Any site operated on the University network or by a University unit or using University resources must adhere to the policy, whether or not it is accessed through a umn.edu address.
-You may find it useful to create a custom policy statement for this site, however.
+These sites typically require a custom privacy statement.

 - Does this policy apply to web sites that are limited to only internal University use?

 It applies to any web site that meets the three criteria described in the policy statement.